SEO with Next.js App Router: Adding Structured Data for Rich Results

 };

-• This custom hook checks after the component mounts on the client if a script tag with a specific id already exists in the DOM.
+This hook checks after mounting whether a script tag with the given id already exists in the DOM.

-• The server render already injected the <script> tag into the HTML with a given id.
+• The server already injected the <script> tag.

-• During hydration, React tries to re-render it again on the client.
+• During hydration, React tries to render it again.

 if (skipHydration) return null;